enhance-dev/enhance.dev/src/views/docs/md/learn/why-enhance.md

 We decided that if it was worth the time to do it, then we should do it right.
 So we came up some criteria for success:

-1. Should Author HTML pages
+1. Pure functions

-> We can write components like writing an HTML page.
+> Same input should return the same output.

 2. Should only use generally available Web Standards